-The office area included executive offices, conference rooms, training room, employee cafeteria, security office, restrooms, touring room, locker rooms, etc. Luckett & Farley also provided interior design and furniture selections.
+The office area includes executive offices, conference rooms, training room, employee cafeteria, security office, restrooms, touring room, locker rooms, etc. Luckett & Farley also provided interior design and furniture selections.

-The building envelope consists of structural steel framing using open web joists and trusses, exterior insulated steel wall panels with inside liner panels.
-The roof construction consists of metal deck, rigid insulation and white PVC roof to increase the reflectivity and reduce the energy loads.
+The building envelope consists of structural steel framing using open web joists and trusses and exterior insulated steel wall panels with inside liner panels.
+The roof construction consists of metal deck, rigid insulation, and white PVC roof to increase reflectivity and reduce energy loads.

-The electrical work included coordinating with the utility companies to bring power and telecommunication network to the site, power distribution work included main switch gear, several distribution panels, motor control centers, and lighting.
-The design also included arc flash study.
+The electrical work included coordinating with the utility companies to bring power and telecommunication network to the site.
+Power distribution work included main switch gear, several distribution panels, motor control centers, and lighting.
+The design also included an arc flash study.

-The 60 acre green field site was developed for the plant which included bringing utilities from the entrance road to the plant, site layout, traffic circulation to keep the trucks and passenger vehicles away from each other, paving, drainage, stave storage areas, kilns etc. The site work involved extensive coordination with the local utilities companies and local authorities having jurisdiction.
+The 60-acre greenfield site was developed for the plant which included bringing utilities from the entrance road to the plant, site layout, traffic circulation to keep the trucks and passenger vehicles away from each other, paving, drainage, stave storage areas, kilns, etc. The site work involved extensive coordination with the local utility companies and local authorities having jurisdiction.

-Luckett & Farley provided full A/E services with in-house staff which helped in coordination between disciplines easy and reduced field coordination issues.
-Having the project designed using BIM technologies the interferences between different building systems were streamlined in the design phase keeping the construction flowing smoothly and on schedule.
+Luckett & Farley provided full A/E services with in-house staff which helped in coordination between disciplines and reduced field coordination issues.
+Designing the project with BIM technologies meant the interferences between different building systems were streamlined in the design phase, keeping construction flowing smoothly and on schedule.